Experiment Tracking

 Experiment Tracking Tools

-- Use existing tools to log results efficiently.
+- Use existing tools to log and manage experiments

 Suppose we're classifying images as dogs or cats.